Advice Guide for UK Bullion Investors

 Some “coin marketing companies” appear to be very reluctant to buy coins from ordinary people, while some “buy-back”, which implies they will only buy coins they have sold.
 Real dealers, like us, are more than happy to buy bullion and other coins from multiple sources, and pay competitive prices for them; typically around spot (100%) for the most popular bullion coins.

-Although we have done our best to ensure our advice is sound, it does not constitute financial advice, and we do not accept any legal liability for it.
+Although we have done our best to ensure our advice is correct, it does not constitute financial advice, and we do not accept any legal liability for it.

 Any Other Business?